phuongpan/phuongpan/README.md

 - 👋 Hi, I’m @phuongpan
-- 👀 I’m interested in Data Science or Full Stack Computer Science
+- 👀 I’m interested in Full-Stack Development
 - 🌱 I’m currently learning front-end and my main language are C++, Java
 - 💞️ I’m looking to collaborate on working projects.
 - 📫 How to reach me: phuongnpa1995@gmail.com